pjmc-oliveira/HubListener/README.md

 **Doc** <br />
 Documentation for the project
+- Architecture & Design
 - Development Plan
 - Final Presentation
-- Onboarding Material
+- Onboarding
-- GO/ NO GO Poster
+- Poster
 - Requirements Specifications Document
-- Test Plan
-- User Guide
 - Verification & Validation Plan
-- Architecture & Design

 **ReferenceMaterial**
   - Research Material used as foundations for the project

 **src**
   - The main folder for HubListener source code

+.travis.yml
+  - Used for automated testing and documentation

 .gitignore
   - Used by git (specifies which file(type)s to ignore when committing)